Do cops know if a car has insurance? (2024 Answers)

 To that end, yes — cops do know if a car has valid insurance.
 In fact, with the combination of either license plate recognition devices or on-car computers - plus access to insurance databases - cops or law enforcement can find out your insurance status before even seeing your face.

-Most states now have electronic insurance verification systems to keep track of insurance status by license plate number.
-This means police can simply run your license plate through a computer system in their cars to verify your insurance.
+Many states now utilize electronic insurance verification systems that track insurance status by license plate number.
+This allows police to easily check your insurance coverage by running your customized license plate through a computer system in their vehicles.
+These systems allow police to quickly identify if:

 • You’re driving without insurance